vipzhicheng/logseq-plugin-vim-shortcuts/README.md

 - ✅ **Multiple Bindings**: Assign multiple key combinations to the same action
 - ✅ **Toggle Enable/Disable**: Quickly enable or disable individual shortcuts
 - ✅ **Validation**: Automatic format validation and duplicate detection
-- ✅ **One-Click Reset**: Restore default bindings for any action
+- ✅ **Smart Reset Button**: "Reset to Default" button only appears when your bindings differ from defaults
+- ✅ **Default Value Tooltips**: Hover over any setting to see the default value in a tooltip
+- ✅ **Smart Click-Outside Behavior**: Clicking outside the Settings UI closes it, but clicking inside Settings, Help, Marks panels, or Element Plus components keeps them open
 - ✅ **Built-in Help**: Comprehensive documentation accessible via Help button

 ### How to Use

-1. **Open Settings**: Click the gear icon (⚙) in the command palette
+1. **Open Settings**: Click the gear icon (⚙) in the command palette, or use a custom keybinding if configured
 2. **Browse Categories**: Navigate through Navigation, Editing, Block Operations, Search, Marks, Visual Mode, and Command categories
 3. **Enable/Disable**: Use checkboxes to toggle shortcuts on/off
 4. **Edit Bindings**: Click "Edit" to modify a key binding, press Enter to save, Esc to cancel
 5. **Add Alternatives**: Click "+ Add Key Binding" to add additional shortcuts for the same action
 6. **Remove Bindings**: Click "Remove" to delete a binding (at least one must remain)
-7. **Reset to Default**: Click "Reset to Default" to restore original settings
+7. **Reset to Default**: Click "Reset to Default" (only visible when different from default) to restore original settings
+8. **View Defaults**: Hover over any setting to see its default value in a tooltip
-8. **Save Changes**: Click "Save Settings" - Logseq will prompt to restart for changes to take effect
+9. **Save Changes**: Click "Save Settings" - Logseq will prompt to restart for changes to take effect

 ### Key Binding Format